 Regular exercise and sleep

-Are you one of those who sits all day at work, then you come home feeling burnt out and spend the rest of your day sitting on the couch?
-And because you're burnt out, exercise is the last thing on your mind.
+Are you one of those who sits all day at work, then you come home feeling burnt out and spend the rest of your day or evening sitting on the couch?
+And because you are burnt out, exercise is the last thing in your mind.
 We don't blame you!
 But these bad habits can negatively affect your health within a few years.
 Exercise is the miracle cure we've always had.

 "If exercise were a pill, it would be one of the most cost-effective drugs ever invented," says Dr Nick Cavill, a health promotion consultant.
 People who exercise regularly have a lower risk of developing many long-term chronic conditions."
 (3)